 Qualitative data, on the other hand, isn't countable.
 You can't really whip it up into a bar graph or a pie chart.
 But what you can do is get some honest accounts of how your customers feel when they use their product.
 Do your shoes feel snug and comfy on their feet?
 Does the packaging of your snackable olives clearly resonate with the health-conscious snackers?

-These critical qualitative product testing details provide the nuanced insights that can make or break your customers’ loyalty, and they’re available to you in real time through the types of on-demand consumer testing platforms that have been around since the 2010s.
-In fact, the nuggets of wisdom these platforms provide are so valuable that they’re a key stage in the market research field’s 100-year evolution.
+These critical qualitative product testing details provide the nuanced insights that can make or break your customers' loyalty, and they're available to you in real time through modern consumer research platforms.
+The nuggets of wisdom these platforms provide are so valuable that they're a key stage in the market research field's 100-year evolution.

-Types of qualitative market research vary, but one thing they all have in common is that they’re ethnographic.
-They involve learning how people interact with your product in the comfort of their own homes and within the rhythm of their everyday lives.
-When you take a rigorous ethnographic approach to understanding how your product is used, you discover insights you would otherwise overlook.
+Types of qualitative market research vary.
+In the context of IHUT, you want your qualitative research to be ethnographic.
+That means learning how people interact with your product in authentic contexts (not just any context): in the comfort of their own homes and within the rhythm of their everyday lives.
+When you take a rigorous ethnographic approach to understanding how your product is used, you discover insights you would otherwise overlook, even if you do qualitative research, but say, in a lab setting.

-Qualitative research is the way to go when you’re seeking authentic, unfiltered reactions to your product from real customers in their usual environments.
+Qualitative research is the way to go when you're seeking authentic, unfiltered reactions to your product from real customers in natural contexts.
 With mediums like video, you can analyze both verbal reactions (what they say) and non-verbal reactions (their facial expressions and body language).

-If you want to know WHY customers might use products like yours, and qualitative methods aren’t giving you the insights you’re looking for, it’s probably time to start focusing on lived experiences.
-Longitudinal testing — meaning testing over time — gives more accurate insights into regular habits and product use cases than a simple survey.
+If you want to know WHY customers might use products like yours, and standard survey methods aren't giving you the insights you're looking for, it's probably time to start focusing on lived experiences.
+Longitudinal testing–meaning testing over time–gives more accurate insights into regular habits and product use cases than a simple survey.

 Another less obvious advantage of qualitative market research techniques is that they can be a gold mine for marketing inspiration.
 By immersing yourself in the language that your customers actually use to describe your product, you can develop more impactful marketing campaigns.